-ABET Inc. is the recognized accreditor for college and university programs in applied science, computing, engineering, and technology.
-ABET is a federation of more than 25 professional and technical societies representing these fields.
-Among the most respected accreditation organizations in the United States, ABET has provided leadership and quality assurance in higher education for over 75 years.
+ABET is the recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
+ABET is a federation of 35 professional and technical societies representing these fields.
+Among the most respected accreditation organizations in the United States, ABET has provided leadership and quality assurance in higher education for over 90 years.

-ABET accredits over 3,100 programs at more than 660 colleges and universities worldwide.
-Over 2,000 dedicated volunteers participate annually in ABET evaluation activities.
+ABET accredits over 4,500 programs at 895 colleges and universities in 40 countries.
+Over 2,200 dedicated volunteers participate annually in ABET evaluation activities.

 Mechanical Engineering Educational Objectives

-The ME-EM faculty have adopted the eleven Student Outcomes (designated a through k in the ABET terminology) that support its program’s two Program Educational Objectives.
-In addition, the Department has agreed upon the two Student Outcomes (designated l and m) that support the Program Criteria for Mechanical Engineering programs.
+The ME-EM faculty have adopted the seven Student Outcomes (designated 1 through 7 in the ABET terminology) that support its program’s two Program Educational Objectives.

-Engineering programs must demonstrate that their graduates have (a-k):
+Engineering programs must demonstrate that their graduates have (1-7):

-- the ability to apply principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations) to model, analyze, design, and realize physical systems, components or processes; and prepare students to work professionally in either thermal or mechanical systems while requiring topics in each area.
+The curriculum must require students to apply principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations); to model, analyze, design, and realize physical systems, components or processes; and prepare students to work professionally in either thermal or mechanical systems while requiring topics in each area.